 - Try not to rock back in forth.

-- Generally, handing things to the directors or going up to the table isn’t a good idea.
+- Generally, handing things to the Artistic Team or going up to the table isn’t a good idea.

 - Keep smiling and be confident, even if you think you didn’t do your best.

-- The Judges may cut you off if your audition exceeds 1-minute.
+- The Judges will cut you off if your audition exceeds 1 minute.

 - If you have a lot of conflicts, casting options may be significantly limited or impossible.